🚨 Managing Incidents and Post-Mortems - PCDOE Practice Questions

 • Incidents & Post-Mortems scenarios for PCDOE are frequently mapped to Domain 5 (~20%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Incidents & Post-Mortems interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Incidents & Post-Mortems interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Incidents & Post-Mortems Concepts